WHAT IS THE PROCESS OF BUYING A PUPPY FROM GINGER'S MALTESE?

-We are hobby breeders who only breed our pets and do not have a lot of litters each year, so joining our waiting list is the best way to ensure you get a puppy from us!
+We are hobby breeders who only breed our pets and do not have a lot of puppies each year, so joining our waiting list is the best way to ensure you get a puppy from us!

-To apply for our waiting list please fill out a puppy application, if you are approved for one of our puppies we will send you an email and let you know when a puppy, you indicated you are interested in, becomes available to reserve.
-Once we contact you about the puppies available, you can then decide if you would like to make a non-refundable waiting list fee on the litter of your choice which will go toward the final price.
-We allow the first to make payment have the first pick and so on.
+To apply to wait for a puppy, please fill out a puppy application.
+If you are approved for one of our puppies, we will send you an email and let you know when a puppy, you indicated you are interested in, becomes available to reserve.
+Once we contact you about the puppies available, you can then decide if you would like to make a non-refundable deposit which will go towards the final price.

 RESERVING A PUPPY

 Once the puppies have been born and we have ensured that each puppy is perfectly healthy, we will notify everyone on the waiting list in the order that the deposits were made.
 You can then pick your puppy!

 No one else can get that puppy but you.
 We will send weekly updated photos and a video at 6 weeks.
 Once your puppy reaches 8 weeks we will set up a date and place and you can bring your baby home!!
 We can deliver up to 30 miles for free after the first 30 miles its .58/mile round trip.
 We also can flight nanny for a fee.

 BRINGING BABY HOME

 We can deliver your puppy to you up to 30 miles for free!
 Any further than that and we will charge a small fee, email us for pricing.

 When you get your puppy, you will also receive: